antoine7878/Philosophers/README.md

-# philosophers
+# Philosophers

-**philosophers** 42's project is a multithreaded simulation of the Dining Philosophers problem.
+**Philosophers** 42's project is a multithreaded simulation of the Dining Philosophers problem.

 ## ⚙️ Features